01 May Parshas Emor; Making Room in Our Hearts for G-d (rev/24)

 Our heart may break, only to be resurrected more rectified than before…. bringing us closer to completeness.

 Back in our school days our science teachers used to tell us that according to the laws of nature; ‘nature abhors a vacuum’.
-Upon closer inspection we can see that the ‘laws of nature’ are in fact the ‘Laws of G-d’ that begin in the spiritual realm, then manifest to act within, and become the physical or ‘natural world’.
+Upon closer inspection we can see that the ‘laws of nature’ are in fact the ‘Laws of G-d’ , and that all things begin in the spiritual realm, then manifest to act within, and to become a reality in the physical or ‘natural world’.

 Parshas Emor reveals this principle as it relates to both the spiritual and physical realms;

-This is considered to be an extremely important and unique verse in the Torah.
-How it can be understood is a machlokas (controversy, a difference of opinion) between the great sages Maimonides and Rabbi Saadia Goan .
+This is considered to be an extremely important and unique verse in the Torah and considered as a machlokas (a controversy, a difference of opinion) between the great sages Maimonides and Rabbi Saadia Goan .

 Maimonides sees the seemingly opposing ideas of ‘shall be holy’ and ‘shall not desecrate’ as two separate commands.
 This makes sense in a pluralistic world of physical and spiritual as the idea of opposing forces are the structure of our universe.
-This would then incorporate the opportunities to have a mindset of both situations.
+This would then incorporate the opportunities to have a mindset of both situations; holding opposites.

 Both are correct.
 Not one or the other.
-Perhaps we can find some resolve in understanding that plurality of this world is a tool that exists to achieving a rectified oneness in an elevated existence.
+We can find some resolve in understanding that plurality of this world is a tool that exists to allow us to with free will to elevate the plurality of this world and achieve a rectified and elevated Oneness.

 Tshuvah and Recovery

-This concept of creating and filling a void is integral and applies 100% to the process of tshuva; to return to a pure state of being or to recovery from various maladies (it can be substance abuse, illness or behaviors deficiencies et al).
+This concept of creating and filling a void is integral and applies 100% to the process of tshuvah; to return to a pure state of being or to recovery from various maladies (it can be substance abuse, illness or behaviors deficiencies et al).
 In order to elevate oneself from a state of deficiency, a person must make room (create a void) within himself (his physical and spiritual vessel) to receive G-ds healing.
 That may be to simply avoid a negative action (as in the negative or prohibitive mitzvot like the one described earlier), or through the actions of a proactive or positive action (as in the positive mitzvot).
-In short, the decision to ‘not’ do something or to ‘do’ something in order to elevate oneself in a appropriate way is likened to creating a new reality by creating a void or vacuum within oneself that can be filled with G-ds Light.
-The process of nullification and humility ‘to receive His goodness’ is of coarse key.
+In short, the decision to ‘not’ do something or to ‘do’ something in order to elevate oneself in a appropriate way is likened to creating a new reality and is done by creating a void or vacuum within oneself that can be filled with G-ds Light.
+The process of nullification and humility ‘to receive His goodness’ is critical to achieving this.

 Nature abhors a vacuum.